Flag of Liberia: Symbolism

-The eleven stripes symbolize the signatories of the Liberian Declaration of Independence and the red and white symbolize courage and moral excellence.
+The eleven stripes symbolize the signatories of the Liberian Declaration of Independence, and their red and white colors symbolize courage and moral excellence.
 The white star represents the first independent republic in Africa, above the blue square representing the African continent.
-The Liberian flag is modeled after and resembles the United States flag because Liberia was founded, colonized, established, and controlled by free people of color and formerly enslaved Black people from the United States and the Caribbean with the help and support of both the United States government and the American Colonization Society (ACS), a private organization dedicated to the removal of free people of color from across North America.
+The Liberian flag is modeled after, and resembles, the United States flag, because Liberia was founded, colonized, established, and controlled, by free people of color and formerly enslaved Black people from the United States and the Caribbean with the help and support of both the United States government and the American Colonization Society (ACS); a private organization dedicated to the removal of free people of color from across North America.
 Some time after the African Americans began arriving in Liberia in 1822, they came to be identified as "Americo-Liberians" in an effort to separate them from native groups and enslaved Africans rescued from illegal slaving ports and ships by the U.S. Navy.

 Construction

-Keep the length 110 units and width as 209 units.
-The canton's each side is 50 units, the circumscribed square of the 5-point star has all sides 30 units and its center is 25 units from the left and upper edge of the flag of the canton/flag.
+A law of April 1961 describes the flag thus:

+The National Flag of the Republic shall consist of eleven horizontal red and white stripes.
+The stripes shall alternate and the first and the last shall be red.
+There shall be a square blue canton extending from the left top corner of the Flag to the bottom of the third red stripe, and a large five-pointed star superimposed in the exact center of the blue canton.

+Beyond describing it as "large", the law does not give the size of the five-pointed star.